bkhanal4351/reading-notes/class07.md

 # How I explained REST to my brother

 .
 Who is Roy Fielding?
-- A computer scientist and a principal author of HTTP specification.
+- A computer scientist and a principal author of HTTP protocol.

 .
 Why don’t the techniques that we use today work well when we need to be able to talk to all of the machines in the world?
 - they weren't designed to be used like that.
 When Fielding and his colleagues started building the web, being able to talk to any machine anywhere in the world was a primary concern.
 But most of the techniques developers later used to get computers to talk to each other didn't have those requirements.
 You just needed to talk to a small group of machines.